 Overview

-GPT-5.6 Luna is the cost-optimized model in OpenAI's GPT-5.6 series, announced on June 26, 2026 alongside the flagship Sol and the mid-tier Terra.
+GPT-5.6 Luna is the cost-optimized model in OpenAI's GPT-5.6 series, first shown as a limited preview on June 26, 2026 and publicly released on July 9, 2026 alongside the flagship Sol and the mid-tier Terra.
 OpenAI positions Luna as its fast, affordable option in the GPT-5.6 family, aimed at high-volume background tasks, batch processing, embedded applications, classification, and simple agent steps.

 |---|---|